essvega/Logscan/README.md

   * Exclude Bogon Ranges used in Local Networks without access to the public Internet
   * Include IPv6 to be analyzed
   * Request information from an API (Geolocation of IP addresses) about the IPs found.
-  * Show all these API addresses in a well conformed Front-end.